 Conclusion

 In this chapter, you have developed your second project using .NET MAUI and will be able to run it on your device as well.
-In case you faced any errors, check the source code provided for reference, compare it with your code and make the necessary corrections.
-In the next chapter, we will work on improving the skills further by developing a BMI calculator.
+If you face any errors, check the source code provided for reference, compare it with your code, and make the necessary corrections.
+In the next chapter, we will improve the skills further by developing a BMI calculator.

 Points to remember